AfricArxiv/AfricArXiv-overview/PKP-OPS.md

 Usage statistics are difficult to obtain - no requirement of any kind of registration.
 [This map](https://pkp.sfu.ca/ojs/ojs-usage/ojs-map/) attempts to capture journal counts per country over time.
 Many more might not be captured but instead to be found anecdotally by looking around Africa.
 The South African numbers are extremely high because that's where [AJOL](ajol.info/) is hosted.

+# Contribute
+You can help us get this goin in several ways:
+- Help us cover expenses for working hours on https://opencollective.com/africarxiv/contribute/pkp-ops-installation-and-maintenance-14337
+- help us translate the submission platform interface into French / Arabic / and most importantly traditional African languages
+- assist us in writing user guidelines and finetiune the submission process

+Email us at [contribute@africarxiv.org](mailto:contribute@africarxiv.org) to get involved.